xPlodeBoi/Marsal/README.md

 * Create a strawpoll from discord & directly link it to your users
 * Log channel for user join/leaves, bans, kicks, and nickname changes
 * And more!

 ---

-## Hosting Momo for yourself
-More descriptive details are at the [repository wiki](https://github.com/paul-io/momo-2/wiki) `you need java 8 to run this bot`

-* If you want to host your own instance of the bot, feel free to take a look at the Releases tab and download the package.
-Fill out the configuration in the `resources/Bot.properties` file, then run `java -jar momo-x.x.x.jar` where `x.x.x` is the current version.
-* To obtain a bot token from Discord, head on over to the [Discord Developers](https://discordapp.com/developers/applications/me) page.
-From there, you can create an Application, then convert it to a Bot account.
-Then, click to show the bot token, which you can copy and paste into `Bot.properties`
-* Hosting Momo for yourself nets you some benefits.
-Music functionality, though dependent on your internet speeds, will be better for single servers than a larger cluster.
-You can also change its username, avatar, and game status to whatever you see fit!

----